See Creative Writing.

 Requirements for the Major

-For students matriculating in 2010 or thereafter, two 200-level English courses in different genres (Literature 266, when offered, may be used to fulfill this English department requirement as well); one semester of the junior seminar; at least four other 300- or 400-level English courses at Reed, one of which may be in creative writing or literature in translation; English 470.
-Aside from the junior seminar and English 470, two of the seven required English courses must be in literature prior to 1900, and one of these must be in literature prior to 1700.
+For students matriculating in 2010 or thereafter, two 200-level English courses in different genres (Literature 266, when offered, may be used to fulfill this English department requirement as well); one semester of the junior seminar; at least four other 300- or 400-level English courses at Reed (study abroad courses not accepted), one of which may be in creative writing or literature in translation; English 470.
+Aside from the junior seminar and English 470, two of the six required English courses must be in literature prior to 1900, and one must be in literature prior to 1700.

 For students who matriculated earlier than 2010, two 200-level English courses in different genres (Literature 266, when offered, may be used to fulfill this English department requirement as well); one semester of the junior seminar; at least three other 300- or 400-level English courses at Reed, one of which may be in creative writing or literature in translation; English 470.
 One of the English courses aside from the junior seminar and English 470 must be in literature prior to 1700.

 Each student must pass a junior qualifying examination before beginning the thesis.
 The qualifying exam is generally taken at the end of March or at the beginning of April, over a weekend in the spring semester of the junior year, although it is offered also at the beginning of each semester.
-The exam usually consists of three parts, the first two involving questions about a piece of fiction and a critical or theoretical essay (both of which are handed out to be read before taking the exam).
-There is generally also a question about a poem or poems, copies of which are sometimes not available in advance.
+The exam usually consists of three parts, involving questions about a piece of fiction, two poems, and a critical or theoretical essay (which are handed out to be read before taking the exam).
 Students are given a weekend over which to work on the qualifying exam, although no more than six hours are to be spent writing on the examination questions.

 Departmental courses are open to first-year students only with the consent of the instructor.
 This will be permitted only on very rare occasions.
 Students wishing to enroll in a particular course and lacking the prerequisite for it should consult with their adviser and the course instructor.